 The equipment you use can make or break your webinar.

-Instead of relying on the built-in microphones on your laptop or desktop computer, use headset microphones or landline phone to ensure that the audience can clearly hear your presentation.
+Instead of relying on the built-in microphones on your laptop or desktop computer, use headset microphones or landline phones to ensure that the audience can clearly hear your presentation.

 It’s also a good idea to have a backup computer and spare batteries for your equipment just in case you experience technical difficulties.
 You should also print out extra copies of your slides so you won’t miss a beat if you encounter a glitch.